Complaints Against the Program that Fall Outside Due Process

 Fairfield, CT 06825

-Please include contact information so the Program Director can reach you in order to address the complaint.
+Please include contact information so the Program Director can reach you in order to resolve the complaint.

 The following outlines the process for handling a complaint against the Program: